19JeHe92/HIWI_Interaktive_Grafik/README.md

 There are several ways to easily start a local server on your computer.
 Here two possible ways are described.

 ### 1. Use python
+You can use the http server that comes in built with python.

+#### Install python
 Make sure you've python and pip installed.
 Before you go any further, make sure you have Python and that it’s available from your command line.
 You can check this by simply running:

 `python --version`